 Hyundai Genesis Overview

-For about $10,000 less than European luxury cars, the Hyundai Genesis delivers just about every feature buyers could imagine, minus the fancy nameplate.
-Offered as a quick V6 with all-wheel drive or as a potent rear-wheel-drive-only V8, the Genesis has responsive handling and a comfortable ride, though neither can match its German competitors.
+For about $10,000 less than competing luxury cars, the Hyundai Genesis delivers just about every feature buyers could imagine, minus the fancy nameplate.
+Offered as a smooth and refined V6 with all-wheel drive or a potent rear-wheel-drive-only V8, the Genesis has responsive handling and a comfortable ride, though neither can match its German competitors.
 Controls are refreshingly simple for a luxury car at this level.
-Rear seat passengers are coddled in thick leather with seat heaters, but space is adequate, rather than generous.
+Rear-seat passengers are coddled in thick leather with seat heaters, and space is plentiful.
 High-end models come with lane-departure warning, automatic braking, cross-traffic alert, and blind-spot monitoring.
-Fuel economy is a competitive 20 mpg for the all-wheel drive.
+Fuel economy is a competitive 20-mpg for the all-wheel drive.